Here are the most asked Java basic interview questions for freshers.

 public static void main(String[] args)

-• public static void main(String[] args) is a method.
-A method is a block of code that can be executed in a program by calling its name.
+public static void main(String[] args) is a method.
+A program can execute a method by calling its name.

-• static means that the method is class-related and not instance-related.
-For now, you can use it to mean that you can call static methods of a class without creating them with the “new” keyword first, like with the main(String[] args) method.
+static means that the method is class-related and not instance-related.
+Currently, this means that you can call static methods of a class without needing to create an instance using the “new” keyword first, as is done with the main(String[] args) method.

-• leading is the name of the method, and it is also a unique name, as the Java Virtual Machine uses the primary method as the start of a program.
+The method is named leading, and it has a unique designation because the Java Virtual Machine uses the primary method as the starting point of a program.

 9. What are Wrapper Classes in Java?